 Lead Organisation: Beckery Island Regeneration Trust (BIRT)

-Re-developing these historic buildings into a zero-carbon hub for local start-up, small and growing businesses, educational groups and workshops.
+Phase 1 is re-developing an historic building into a vibrant hub for local start-up, small and growing businesses, educational groups and workshops.
+The town’s industrial past will be celebrated too.

 Funding